emanuelefirmani/get-git-english/docs/obiettivo_6.rst

 to deepen a little the matter.
 Open very well your mind, because now you are getting to the heart of a very fascinating subject: git's distributed nature.
-It's likely to be the most commonly unappreciated aspect of git and, nearly dertainly one of its most powerful features.
+It's likely to be the most commonly unappreciated aspect of git and, nearly certainly, one of its most powerful features.

 :ref:`Indice <indice>` :: :ref:`Obiettivo 7: disegnare il workflow ideale <obiettivo_7>`